 Exercise-induced asthma is often not diagnosed, especially in children.
 Most experts agree that a medical history and a physical exam are not accurate tools for diagnosing exercise-induced asthma.
-If you notice the symptoms of asthma (such as wheezing or shortness of breath) after your child exercises, be sure to bring this to the attention of your doctor.
+If you notice the symptoms of asthma (such as wheezing or shortness of breath) after your child exercises, be sure to tell your doctor.
 Children who have asthma should still be encouraged to exercise.
-And they should not be excused from exercise unless that is really necessary.
+And they should not be excused from exercise unless that is really needed.

 For people who have asthma symptoms during exercise, using asthma-controlling medicine before exercise may help reduce symptoms, especially in cold, dry weather.
 For these people, some asthma experts recommend the following:4

-Other steps you can take to decrease asthma symptoms when you are exercising include the following:
+Other steps you can take to reduce asthma symptoms when you exercise include the following: